 I have people say to me that they do experiential interviewing and team interviewing, and they can get the truth from candidates.
 I have even seen companies say they use surprise questions to get candidates off their script.

-Good news is we can find out how they did over years in their past work from objective records.
+Good news is we can find out how they did over years in their past work from objective records and past bosses we track down.
 See also Why We Background Check at SHI Group.
-That is indicative of a good hire rather than extraordinary interviewing skills.
+Their proven achievements are indicative of a good hire rather than extraordinary interviewing skills.